lascar/localcommerce-django/SCRATCHPAD.md

 # Scratchpad for quick notes
-Offer had offer_lines and each offer_line has a real_product
+Idealy Offer would be a composite that holds other offers (component) or the fields an offer (leaf).
+Offer had a user a location auto (come from user or from itself), product, quantity, price...

+Location are given by postal code (see tools_box)
+But for now, Location are in the freeze.

 I'm not sure of this...
 the user's products_of_interest field is a many to many.
 A user has a many to many relationship with the products.
+The UserProduct model has a email boolean.
  A cache must maintain a dictionary with categories as keys and product'names as values.
 Redis is a good candidate for this.

 +Write on the many to many and rebuid the cache, read on the cache.
 +how to display it in admin?